-The Pentecostal Missionary Church in Tanzania started in 1998 in a classroom in a primary school at Mkoani-Kibaha.
+The Pentecostal Free Will Baptist Church in Tanzania started in 1998 in a classroom in a primary school at Mkoani-Kibaha.
 Pastor Gervase Martin Masanja was instrumental in starting that small church with only twelve members.

 Now, 12-13 years later, the church is meeting in its own premises.
 This comes after much struggle with the government because of a law forbidding churches to meet in schools.
 (Muslims had complained that Christian churches should not get such an unfair advantage).